'We were pulled to Ukraine': Families with Ottawa ties return home to Kyiv | CBC News

 Robert and Iryna Grant spent their time nesting after welcoming their daughter Olivia at the Montfort Hospital in Ottawa in March — five weeks early, something Robert Grant attributes to the stress of their arrival.

-The family had always planned to have their daughter in Ottawa, but their plan to leave Kyiv, Ukraine, was sped up when talk of war became serious in February.
+The family had always planned to have their daughter in Ottawa, but their plan to leave Ukraine's capital Kyiv was sped up when talk of war became serious in February.

 They caught the second-last Air France flight out of the country.